jump-dev/JuMP.jl/docs/src/solvers.md

 A JuMP model keeps a [MathOptInterface (MOI)](https://github.com/JuliaOpt/MathOptInterface.jl) *backend* of type `MOI.ModelLike` internally that stores the optimization problem and acts as the optimization solver.
 We call it an MOI *backend* and not optimizer as it can also be a wrapper around an optimization file format such as MPS that writes the JuMP model in a file.
+From JuMP, the MathOptInterface backend can be accessed using the [`JuMP.backend`](@ref) function.
 JuMP can be viewed as a lightweight user-friendly layer on top of the MOI backend:

 * JuMP does not maintain any copy of the model outside this MOI backend.
 * JuMP variable (resp. constraint) references are simple structures containing